gasduster99/sppComp/try1/try1_2.md

-Samples are recorded, by port samplers, as integer pounds for each observed species, across the landed market categories, gear groups, and port complexes in time ().
+Samples are recorded, by port samplers, as integer pounds for each observed species, across the landed market categories, gear groups, and port complexes in time (quarters within year).
 Presently there are X rockfish market categories, although not all market categories are always used by fisherman.
 The number of used market categories has gone from less than 25 in 1978 to about 55 in $2014$.
-Landings are grouped into major fishing gear groups (trawl, hook and line, gillnet, fish pot, or other minor categories) and ten major port complexes spanning the Califonia coast.
+Landings are grouped into major fishing gear groups (trawl, hook and line, gillnet, fish pot, or other minor categories) and ten major port complexes spanning the California coast.

 <!--
 [add more detailed description of data here; e.g. samples are recorded as